 Celiac disease is an autoimmune disorder.
 This is because the person’s own immune system causes the damage.
 It is a disease that runs in families.

 Sometimes the disease becomes active for the first time after surgery, pregnancy, childbirth, viral infection, or severe emotional stress.

-The only treatment is a gluten free diet.
-You will need to work closely with a registered dietician.
+The only treatment of Celiac Disease is a gluten free diet.
+You will need to work closely with a registered dietitian.